-We have audited the financial statements of Summer Kiwisaver Scheme (the 'Scheme'), which comprise the statement of net assets as at 31 March 2023, and the statement of changes in net assets, statement of cash flows for the year ended, and notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of Summer Kiwisaver Scheme (the 'Scheme'), which comprise the statement of net assets as at 31 March 2024, and the statement of changes in net assets, statement of cash flows for the year ended, and notes to the financial statements including material accounting policy information.

-In our opinion, the accompanying financial statements, on pages 3 to 17, present fairly, in all material respects, the financial position of the Scheme as at 31 March 2023, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to International Financial Reporting Standards ('NZ IFRS') and International Financial Reporting Standards ('IFRS'.)
+In our opinion, the accompanying financial statements, on pages 3 to 17, present fairly, in all material respects, the financial position of the Scheme as at 31 March 2024, and its financial performance and cash flows for the year then ended in accordance with New Zealand Equivalents to IFRS Accounting Standards ('NZ IFRS') as issued by the External Reporting Board and IFRS Accounting Standards ('IFRS') as issued by the International Accounting Standards Board.